TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.GitNach/README.md

 ### Update Habit

-1. Double-click the habit you want to modify in the list.
+1. Click the habit you want to modify in the list.
-2. Modify the details of the habit in the popup form.
+2. Click update button and modify its value in the pop-up.
 3. Save the changes to update the habit.

 ### Display Habits